Community Partnership for Postsecondary Attainment Change Network

 - Latin American Youth Center Career Academy

-- Next Step Public Charter School
+- The Next Step Public Charter School

 - Northern Virginia Community College

-- So Others May Eat
+- So Others Might Eat

 - Trinity Washington University